omeka/omeka-s-enduser/docs/sites/site_pages.md

 - Page title
 - Table of contents.

-If you have the relevant modules installed, you may also have the following page blocks:
+Modules can add more blocks to these options.
+For example, based on your installed and active modules, you may also have some of the following page blocks:

 - [Collecting](../modules/collecting.md)
 - [Data visualization](../modules/datavisualization.md)